 For me it is blood for blood.
 Utu.– Matu (Merata Mita)

-Music composeed by John Charles.
-Performed by the NZ Symphony Orchestra, conducted by William Southgate.
-Original Motion Picture Soundtrack available to buy on iTunes.
+Music composed by John Charles; performed by the NZ Symphony Orchestra, conducted by William Southgate

 Waiatas by Jane and Paul Mareikura